Review the eligibility requirements below to determine which J-1 Visa category you are eligible for.

 InterExchange Career Training USA is open to qualified applicants from countries outside of the USA.
 You must first find your own internship or training position at an eligible U.S. company.
 Our program will provide you the opportunity to gain international experience in the U.S., which will help advance your career in your home country.

-- Students currently enrolled full-time in a degree or non-vocational, professional certificate program in a college, university, or other post-secondary academic institution of higher education outside the U.S. OR;||Must hold a degree or non-vocational, professional certificate from a college, university or other post-secondary academic institution of higher education outside the U.S. and at least 1 year of related professional experience from outside the U.S. OR;|
+|Eligibility||Currently enrolled full-time in a degree or non-vocational, professional certificate program in a college, university, or other post-secondary academic institution of higher education outside the U.S. OR;||Must hold a degree or non-vocational, professional certificate from a college, university or other post-secondary academic institution of higher education outside the U.S. and at least 1 year of related professional experience from outside the U.S. OR;|

-|Interns must have finished at least one year of their degree program and have completed sufficient academic coursework in their academic field before their program start date in order to be sufficiently prepared for their U.S. internship.||All trainee applicants must also be able to document their current and previous related occupational experience from current/former employers outside the U.S.|
+|Interns must have finished at least 1 year of their degree program and have completed sufficient academic coursework in their academic field before their program start date in order to be sufficiently prepared for their U.S. internship.||All trainee applicants must also be able to document their current and previous related occupational experience from current/former employers outside the U.S.|

 All program participants must also